Florida Audiologist Sentenced to Nearly Eight Years in Prison for Medicare Fraud

 Recently, an audiologist from Lakeland, Florida was sentenced to seven years and 10 months in federal prison for her role in a multi-million dollar Medicare fraud operation.
 The Tampa federal court found that the audiologist, Terri L. Schneider, was part of a group of physicians who submitted more than $12 million worth of fraudulent Medicare claims to the government from 2010 to 2014.
 The group used forged documentation to bill Medicare for procedures that had never actually been rendered.
 Others involved in the operation also paid illegal kickbacks for access to Medicare patients’ information to be used to bill Medicare.

 When an individual or group commits Medicare fraud, hardworking taxpayers and Medicare recipients are the ones who lose.
 However, many innocent physicians are accused of committing Medicare fraud every year.
-If you or your company have been accused of committing Medicare fraud, work with an experienced criminal defense attorney to defend your case.
+If you or your company have been accused of committing Medicare fraud, work with an experienced criminal defense lawyer to defend your case.

 Penalties for Medicare Fraud